keijiro/SelfieBarracuda/README.md

 [some threads]: https://github.com/PINTO0309/PINTO_model_zoo/issues/69

-I'd recommend **not** using the model in practical applications.
+I'd recommend **NOT** using the model in practical applications.
 Please ask a lawyer for further advice.